 I like cod the best.
 My store always sells cod loin in addition to filets and it’s a nice thicker section of the cod which is perfect for making fish sticks!

-Tilapia, halibut or other white fish can also be used if preferred.
+Tilapia, halibut or other white fish can also be substituted here if preferred.

 Keep in mind, the thicker the filet, the more “fish stick” like it will look.

 If you buy a thinner fish like tilapia, you’ll have to reduce the time in the air fryer to not overcook.